 \section{White-Box Attacks on Vision Transformers}

-\textit{Do Vision Transformers provide any improvement in security over CNNs under a white-box adversary?} In this section, we experimentally analyze Vision Transformers to determine this.
+\textit{Do Vision Transformers provide any improvement in security over CNNs under a white-box adversary?} We experimentally analyze Vision Transformers to answer this question.
 It may seem unorthodox to start with experiments.
-However, the most expedient way to directly determine the security of the transformer is through attacks and analysis of those attacks.
+However, the most expedient way to directly determine the security of the transformer is through attacks and analyses of those attacks.
 We start with a white-box adversary because it represents the strongest possible adversary.